jefftranter/6502/sbc/README.md

 It supports my JMON machine language monitor.
 It can run a version of Microsoft BASIC ported by Grant Searle, included here.
-It can also run a version of Enhanced Basic by Lee Davison.
+It can also run a version of Enhanced Basic by Lee Davison or a port of BBC Basic 2.
 These can all run out of ROM.

 The schematic and PCB layout were developed using EasyEDA and can be found at https://oshwlab.com/tranter/6502-single-board-computer